jrenaud90/TidalPy/Papers/2025-JOSS/paper.md

 TidalPy is written primarily in Python, with performance-critical components implemented in C++ and Cython [@cython].
 Its API is designed to be intuitive and consistent with modern conventions, enabling both early career and experienced researchers to quickly learn its syntax and incorporate it in their scientific projects.
-TidalPy joins a robust community of other packages that perform similar or parallel calculations [@alma3; @pyalma; @loaddef; Qin+2014nov; @icydwarf; @VPLanet; @reboundx_tides; @Rovira-Navarro+2024maya] and expands on this prior work in three major areas described in the following sections.
+TidalPy complements a robust community of other packages that perform similar or parallel calculations [@alma3; @pyalma; @loaddef; Qin+2014nov; @icydwarf; @VPLanet; @reboundx_tides; @Rovira-Navarro+2024maya] and expands on this prior work in three major areas described in the following sections.

 TidalPy has been vetted and become a powerful tool in investigating tides on Earth [@Vidal2025] in our Solar System [@Cascioli2023; @Goossens2024; @Wagner2025] and beyond [@RenaudHenning2018apr; @Renaud2021; @Fauchez2025].
-Documentation and Jupyter Notebook [@jupyter] demonstrations can be found at its [repository](https://github.com/jrenaud90/TidalPy), these are continuous added to and updated as TidalPy evolves.
+Documentation and Jupyter Notebook [@jupyter] demonstrations are available on the [GitHub repository](https://github.com/jrenaud90/TidalPy), these are continuously added to and updated as TidalPy evolves.
 Future releases will focus on increasing performance, improving usability, and incorporating more physics.
 Get started using TidalPy by visiting [https://tidalpy.info](https://tidalpy.info).

 ## Love Number Solver (RadialSolver Module)